 Logan Allec, a CPA with Money Done Right wants small business owners to know that they shouldn’t use those miles or rewards points on business trips.
 This is because if you pay for your business trips out-of-pocket using your credit card, you may be able to take a tax deduction on your trip expenses.
 However, if you use your miles to pay for your business trip, you can’t take a deduction.

-Cara Palmer, who blogs about her journey to pay off debt and accumulate wealth, suggests using a site like Ebates to get even more cash back.
+Cara Palmer, who blogs about her journey to pay off debt and accumulate wealth, suggests using a site like Rakuten to get even more cashback.
 Pairing this with a card that provides rewards lets you get additional rebates when you buy things on certain websites.
-Cara uses the Amazon Prime Rewards Signature Card, which offers 5% cash back on Amazon.com and Whole Foods purchases, 2% back on charges at restaurants, gas stations, and drugstores, and 1% cash back on everything else.
+Cara uses the Amazon Prime Rewards Signature Card, which offers 5% cash-back on Amazon.com and Whole Foods purchases, 2% back on charges at restaurants, gas stations, and drugstores, and 1% cash-back on everything else.